 - 1. Sources of Funds-Identify the private and public resources that the jurisdiction expects to receive during the next year to address homeless needs and to prevent homelessness.
 These include the McKinney-Vento Homeless Assistance Act programs, other special federal, state and local and private funds targeted to homeless individuals and families with children, especially the chronically homeless, the HUD formula programs, and any publicly-owned land or property.
 Please describe, briefly, the jurisdiction's plan for the investment and use of funds directed toward homelessness. - 2.
 Homelessness-In a narrative, describe how the action plan will address the specific objectives of the Strategic Plan and, ultimately, the priority needs identified.
-Please also identify potential obstacles to completing these action steps.

-- 3. Chronic homelessness-The jurisdiction must describe the specific planned action steps it will take over the next year aimed at eliminating chronic homelessness by 2012.
+Please also identify potential obstacles to completing these action steps. - 3.
+Chronic homelessness-The jurisdiction must describe the specific planned action steps it will take over the next year aimed at eliminating chronic homelessness by 2012.
 Again, please identify barriers to achieving this. - 4.
 Homelessness Prevention-The jurisdiction must describe its planned action steps over the next year to address the individual and families with children at imminent risk of becoming homeless. - 5.
 Discharge Coordination Policy-Explain planned activities to implement a cohesive, community-wide Discharge Coordination Policy, and how, in the coming year, the community will move toward such a policy.

-Program Year 5 Action Plan Special Needs response:
+Program Year 4 Action Plan Special Needs response:

 1-4.
-The funding for the specific homelessness programs are directly allocated to agencies within Ames/Story County.
-The process is competitive and is administered by the State of Iowa.
-There are two homeless shelter agencies in the community that receive annual allocations through either the Emergency Solutions Grant (ESG) funding and/or the Supportive Housing Program, both totaling approximately \$138,506.
-The funds are used to assist homeless youths and women who are victims of domestic violence.
-In addition to these funding sources, the City of Ames has a history of having as one of its priority goals the addressing of strategies to assist not only low-income families to avoid becoming homeless, but also addressing an array of social and economic issues that face low- and extremely low-income families in the Ames/Story County community.
-These strategies include the pursuit and implementation of programs and services that have a direct impact on families that are within the extremely low-income levels.
+Although the City of Ames does not receive funds for these types of programs directly, and it is a competitive process that is administered by the State of Iowa, the City of Ames has a history of having as one of its priority goals the addressing of strategies for assisting not only low-income families to avoid becoming homeless, but also addressing an array of social and economic issues that face low- and very low-income families in the Ames/Story County community.
+These strategies include the pursuit and implementation of programs and services that directly impact families that are within the extremely low-income levels.
 One of those strategies continues to include the funding of the initiatives listed below.

 -The City funding of a collaborative process called Analysis of Social Service Evaluation Team (ASSET).
 ASSET provides a large portion of its funding to various Ames/Story County human service agencies to assist with housing and basic needs to help families avoid becoming homeless.
 This particular level of service is well-known outside of the City's service delivery area and thereby attracts more persons of need to the jurisdiction.
-Since its inception in the early 1980s, the City's contributed portion is approximately 35 million dollars.
+Since its inception in the early 1980s, the City's contributed portion is approximately 25 million dollars.

-For fiscal year 2013-14, the ASSET partners' recommendations have planned for the investment of funds to address the needs of the homeless and chronic homeless, homelessness prevention, and other non-homeless population needs and services for the jurisdiction as follows:
+For fiscal year 2012-13, the ASSET partners' recommendations have planned for the investment of funds to address the needs of the homeless and chronic homeless, homelessness prevention, and other non-homeless population needs and services for the jurisdiction as follows:

-Story County - all sources \$ 1,193,438
+Story County - all sources \$ 1,029,339 United Way 819,607 GSB 136,755 City of Ames 1,150,278 Total \$3,135,979

-United Way 874,140

-GSB 138,178

-City of Ames 1,068,220

-Total \$ 3,273,976